morganestes/morganestes/README.md

 ### Hi there 👋
-I'm mainly a web developer (PHP, JS, CSS, and WordPress are my bread and butter), but love to try new languages and ideas to create solutions for problems I encounter.
+I'm software developer (PHP, JS, CSS, bash, and WordPress are my bread and butter), but love to try new languages and ideas to create solutions for problems I encounter.
 I've dabbled in Python, Ruby, Perl, shell scripting, C++, C#, VB.NET, and a few others, but PHP is my go-to language.

 When I'm not writing code, I spend time with my family or on my ham radio ([W3PHP](https://www.qrz.com/db/W3PHP) is my call sign cuz I'm nerdy like that).